The importance of strategic marketing planning

 You won’t be on top of some key metrics, such as where your prospects like to spend their time, or how much you should be spending per channel based on customer lifetime value.

-Taking time out to create a strategic marketing plan will help you get clear on your business goals, as well as give you the best shot at succeeding in your marketing activities in FY2021.
+Taking time out to create a strategic marketing plan will help you get clear on your business goals, as well as give you the best shot at succeeding in your marketing activities.
 It can be the difference between being in the right place, at the right time, with the right message, and being in the wrong place with the wrong message (at the wrong time!)

 Taking time out